georgik/esp-idf-component-SDL/README.md

-# Simple Direct Layer - SDL3 (ESP-IDF port)
+# Simple Direct Layer - SDL 3.3.0 (ESP-IDF port)

-This is component wrapper for upstream SDL3 for ESP-IDF.
+This is component wrapper for upstream SDL 3.3.0 for ESP-IDF.

 Detailed documentation is in the [component directory sdl](sdl/README.md)